KgBC/pbChat/README.md

 * Checkbox for bot=1
 * shows last active users, clickable to PM
 * Chat colors like on peerbet
+* Smileys.
+We need smileys.
+* Escaping of smileys (the angel in Changelog)
 * what else?